Talentica/HungryHippos/Readme.md

 1.

 ### Setting Initial Properties.
+ **Setting Initial Properties**

-1.  cd hhspark_automation/scripts // go to the scripts folder and
+1.  go to the scripts folder.

+    *cd hhspark_automation/scripts*

-2.  cp vagrant.properties.template vagrant.properties // create vagrant.properties file from vagrant.properties.template
+2.  create vagrant.properties file from vagrant.properties.template

+    *cp vagrant.properties.template vagrant.properties*

-    vagrant.properties has following variables with default values
+    **vagrant.properties** has following variables with default values

-    2.1 NODENUM = 1 //number of nodes to spawned here 1 node will be spawned
+    2.1 NODENUM = 1

+       *number of nodes to spawned here 1 node will be spawned*

-    2.2 ZOOKEEPERNUM = 1 //number of nodes on which zookeeper has to be installed ; i.e; 1 node will install zookeeper;
+    2.2 ZOOKEEPERNUM = 1

+       *number of nodes on which zookeeper has to be installed* ; **ZOOKEEPERNUM <= NODENUM**
-       //ZOOKEEPERNUM <= NODENUM

-    2.3 PROVIDER = digital_ocean ; //default value , currently script supports only digital ocean
+    2.3 PROVIDER = digital_ocean ;

+       *default value , currently script supports only digital ocean*

+    2.4 TOKEN=----------------------------------

-    2.4 TOKEN=---------------------------------- //token id by which you can access digital ocean api. #for more details refer
+    *token id by which you can access digital ocean api. #for more details refer Token Generation*

-    Token Generation
+    2.5 IMAGE=ubuntu-14-04-x64

-    2.5 IMAGE=ubuntu-14-04-x64 // operating system to be used
+       *operating system to be used*

+    2.6 REGION=nyc1

-    2.60 REGION=nyc1 // Node spawn location nyc1 -> NewYork Region 1.
+       _Node spawn location **nyc1 -> NewYork Region 1**_

+    2.7 RAM=8GB

-    2.7 RAM=8GB // the ram of the node , here 8GB ram is allocated for each node
+       *The ram of the node , here 8GB ram is allocated for each node*

-    2.8 PRIVATE_KEY_PATH = /root/.ssh/id_rsa ; //ssh key path that is added in the digital ocean, if its not there please create one and add it to digital ocean security settings. refer SSH KEY Generation
+    2.8 PRIVATE_KEY_PATH = /root/.ssh/id_rsa ;

+    *ssh key path that is added in the digital ocean, if its not there please create one and add it to digital ocean security settings. refer SSH KEY Generation*

+    2.9 SSH_KEY_NAME=vagrant_SSH_KEY_NAME

-    2.9 SSH_KEY_NAME=<vagrant_SSH_KEY_NAME> // is the name of the ssh key that will be added in digital ocean as part of 2.8.
+    *is the name of the ssh key that will be added in digital ocean as part of 2.8.*

+3. create spark.properties file from spark.properties.template.

+   *cp spark.properties.template spark.properties*

-3. cp spark.properties.template spark.properties . //default port number to use, override the values to use that specific port number
+    spark.properties contains details regarding the port number to used for spark master and spark worker. override those values if you want to use some other port number.

     3.1 SPARK_WORKER_PORT=9090